baradm100/pogo-orm/README.md

 * ```port``` - what port to connect to
 * ```connectionString``` - all the configurations put in one string (for example: ```postgresql://dbuser:secretpassword@database.server.com:3211/mydb```)
 * ```connectionTimeoutMillis``` - number of milliseconds to wait before timing out when connecting a new client
-* ```idleTimeoutMillis``` - number of milliseconds to wait before timing out when connecting a new client before it is disconnected from the backend and discarded
+* ```idleTimeoutMillis``` - number of milliseconds to wait before timing out when connecting a new client before it is disconnected from the back-end and discarded
 * ```max``` - maximum number of clients the pool should contain

 ## TODOS

 * [ ] Example project.
 * [ ] Tests.
 * [x] Inner joins.